codybenlewis/quick-draw-for-processing/README.md

 ***Note** that previews of the data, avaiable on [the Quick, Draw site](https://quickdraw.withgoogle.com/data/), exclude drawings that were not recognized by machine learning or that have been flagged as inappropriate.
 Those drawings, which compromise a small percentage of the set are still available within the downloadable files.
 Without first manually editing local copies of the files, trying to index specific drawings by referencing the site may potentially return different results or inappropriate content.*

-For the provided library examples I've downloaded and included the [apple.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/apple.ndjson) data file :apple:.
+For the provided library examples I've downloaded and included the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file :monkey:.

 ## Installing